nmharmon8/StockMarketGAN/README.md

 cd ../train_models
 python train_bigan_shared_weights.py
 ```
 The model will continue to train forever.
-Every 100 steps it will save its weights to the model's directory.
-To finish training simple kill the script.
+Every 100 steps it will save its weights to the models/ directory.
+To finish training simply kill the script.

 ```bash
 Ctrl+c